OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 When you import a module from a different session into the current session, you can use the cmdlets from the module in the current session, just as you would use cmdlets from a local module.
 Commands that use the remote cmdlets run in the remote session, but the remoting details are managed in the background by PowerShell.

 This parameter uses the Implicit Remoting feature of PowerShell.
-It is equivalent to using the `Import-PSSession` cmdlet to import particular modules from a session.
+It's equivalent to using the `Import-PSSession` cmdlet to import particular modules from a session.

-`Import-Module` cannot import PowerShell Core modules from another session.
-The PowerShell Core modules have names that begin with Microsoft.PowerShell.
+`Import-Module` can't import core PowerShell modules from another session.
+The core PowerShell modules have names that begin with Microsoft.PowerShell.

 This parameter was introduced in Windows PowerShell 3.0.